rpinsler/info-retrieval/README.md

 #### Finding similar publication venues and year ####

 Similarly, we can search for the most similar publication venues and years.
-Since we are using Latent Dirichlet Allocation (LDA), we first have to learn the model.
+Since we are using Latent Dirichlet Allocation (LDA), we first have to learn the model (**Hint:** If you get a memory error, try to reduce the number of topics).
 The output should look similar to this:

 ```
 Search for most similar publication venues and years.
 This requires to first run LDA (may take some minutes).